janpstrunn/janpstrunn.github.io/_posts/2025-02-17-how-to-setup-taskwarrior-server-in-2025.md

 Now to setup the user certificates you will have to go back to `pki` directory and run the `generate.client` script.

-> **NOTE:**The `generate.client` requires some of the certificates you generated on the server setup to work.
+> The `generate.client` requires some of the certificates you generated on the server setup to work.
 In case you moved it from there, make a copy to the `pki` directory
+{: .prompt-warning }

 ```bash
 cd ~/$TASKDDATA$/pki